 - 88. I was remanded in custody by the courts to Longriggend.
 I was to remain there for five months.
 I was unconvicted of the charges that were against me. - 89.
 Longriggend was run by the prison service and was a locked establishment.
 All the boys there had committed crime of one kind or another and a lot of them were awaiting trial. - 90.
 I would describe the routine there as being harsh as it would be in any prison.
 I do recall because of my age I was forced to attend school every other week.
 I was the only resident who was attending school.
-I had a one to one with the teacher who was called Miss would be in any prison.
-I do not strend school every other week.
-I was the boys at Longriggend were between 16 and 21 and went to work instead of school.
+I had a one to one with the teacher who was called Miss and who I had met when I was at St Joseph's..
+Most of the boys at Longriggend were between 16 and 21 and went to work instead of school.